astropy/astropy/docs/development/codeguide.rst

 * Multiple inheritance should be avoided in general without good reason.
   Mulitple inheritance is complicated to implement well, which is why many object-oriented languages, like Java, do not allow it at all.
-Python does enable sensible multiple inheritance through use of the `C3 Linearization <http://www.python.org/download/releases/2.3/mro/>`_ algorithm, which was invented for Dylan, and is also used by Perl 6.
+Python does enable multiple inheritance through use of the
+  `C3 Linearization <http://www.python.org/download/releases/2.3/mro/>`_
+  algorithm, which provides a consistent method resolution ordering.
   Non-trivial multiple-inheritance schemes should not be attempted without good justification, or without understanding how C3 is used to determine method resolution order.
 However, trivial multiple inheritance using